 Coconut Milk Convert

 So there you have it.
 My kids are coconut milk converts.
-Well, maybe not entirely, but a recipe that calls for the sweetness of the maple syrup and heavenly smell of vanilla leaves coconut milk hardly noticeable.
+Well, maybe not entirely, but a recipe that calls for the sweetness of the maple syrup and heavenly smell of vanilla leaves the coconut flavor delightful.

 My Picks & Suggestions

-Coconut Milk – This is the brand without guar gum (which most coconut milks contain) but I use the Trader Joe’s store brand with great success.
+Coconut Milk + Cream – This is the brand without guar gum (which most coconut milks contain) but I use the Trader Joe’s store brand with great success.
+TJ’s carries both clean coconut milk and coconut cream.
 I have not tried this recipe with homemade coconut milk.

 Vanilla Beans or high quality Vanilla Extract

 Maple Syrup – I get the best deal at Costco but I’ve used this one in the past as well.